GLOBAL MARKETS-Stocks dip on U.S. jobs data, oil climbs further | Business

 GLOBAL MARKETS-Stocks dip on U.S. jobs data, oil climbs further

-* MSCI's all-country world index hits fresh record before slipping * 2020 asset performance http://tmsnrt.rs/2yaDPgn
+* MSCI's all-country stock index hits record before slipping * 2020 asset performance http://tmsnrt.rs/2yaDPgn

 Former Fed Chair Janet Yellen's reported nomination to Treasury Secretary has emboldened those risk bets and further weighed on the dollar.
 "From here, the Fed will prove a mere auxiliary to maximize fiscal impact by ensuring cheap funding," said John Hardy, head of FX strategy at Saxo Bank.